Selected Precision Effects at Range (SPEAR) Capability 3 is the name given to a Category A project (>£400m) to deliver a weapon described as;

 SPEAR-EW has been reported as having three times the range of the normal version whilst retaining physical compatibility to ease aircraft integration, i.e. we won’t need to pay twice for integration as we would have if selecting something like the MALD-J/X.

-Eurofighter describe it as
+Eurofighter describes it as

 SPEAR EW acts as a stand-in jammer which greatly increases the survivability of the Eurofighter by suppressing enemy air defences.
 It can be used for multiple different types of EW.
 At one end of the spectrum it could simply jam a radar, effectively blinding it, and at the other it could mimic 100s of different objects, therefore creating a mask.